 Looking for the best places to stay in Costa Rica?
 We took a nice road trip around the country and checked out various types of accommodations.
 Boutique hotels, all-inclusive resorts, villas, eco-lodges, and treehouses – Costa Rica has it all!
-Choosing a place to stay truly comes down to what you want out of your vacation and the price you are willing to spend.
-Keep in mind there are thousands of Airbnb’s in Costa Rica so staying in someone else’s home is also a great option.
+Choosing a place to stay in Costa Rica truly comes down to what you want out of your vacation and the price you are willing to spend.

 Three Sixty Boutique Hotel, Ojochal

-For the best views in all of Costa Rica, or perhaps the best in the world you have to stop by Hotel Three Sixty.
-Set on top of a hill in the middle of the rainforest the ultra-modern boutique hotel features exposed beams, a massive pool with 360-degree views of the ocean and jungle, and luxurious rooms with fine linen and high def Bluetooth speakers.
-In our opinion it’s one of the best places to stay in Costa Rica for couples as it’s secluded and romantic.
-Hotel Three Sixty is part of the Small Luxury Hotel group and for good reason.
+For the best views in all of Costa Rica from a hotel, or perhaps the best in the world, you have to stop by Hotel Three Sixty.
+Set on top of a hill in the middle of the rainforest, the ultra-modern boutique hotel features exposed beams, a massive pool with 360-degree views of the ocean and jungle, and luxurious rooms with fine linen and high def Bluetooth speakers.

 Lapa Rios, Osa Peninsula

 Lapa Rios is easily one of the best resorts in Costa Rica.
 The Osa Peninsula is one of the best areas to stay in Costa Rica, especially for wildlife.
 Lapa Rios is one of the pioneers of ecotourism in Costa Rica and likely one of the most famous lodges in the country.
 It’s one of the best places to stay in Costa Rica for families.
 It’s located in the Osa Peninsula and is considered one of the most biodiverse locations in the world.